LaunchCodeEducation/skills-back-end-java/materials/studios/blogz-part2/README.md

 ![user data](user-data.png)

-Data in a relational database should have a column where each of the rows has a unique value.
+Tables in a relational database should have a column where each of the rows has a unique value.
 Such a column is called a **primary key**.
 We could use the `username` column for this purpose, but there are two good reasons not to:

 1. It would be nice if users could change their username, but primary keys [should not be changed][pk-immutable].
 2. When building large applications with persistent data, it turns out to be very useful to assign objects keys/IDs that are unique across *all* persistent object types and not just across all objects of a particular type.
 Obviously, a username doesn't apply to, say, a `Post` object.

 Thus, we'll use unique integers for IDs in the objects that we want to store, and these IDs will be unique across all objects that are to be stored.
-Of course, we haven't yet discussed storing objects in a database, but that topic is on the horizon.
-The data will look something like this, however.
+We haven't yet discussed storing objects in a database yet, but that topic is on the horizon.
+When we're done, the data will look something like this.

 ![user data](user-data-uid.png)